Panus conchatus: Description

-Viewed microscopically, spores are elliptical, smooth, and non-amyloid, with dimensions of 5–7 by 2.5–3.5 µm.
-The pleurocystidia are either enlarged in the middle (ventricose) or enlarged and spherical at the tip (capitate); these cells have dimensions of 35–45 by 8–11 µm.
+Viewed microscopically, spores are elliptical, smooth, and non-amyloid, with dimensions of 5–7 by 2.5–3.5 μm.
+The pleurocystidia are either enlarged in the middle (ventricose) or enlarged and spherical at the tip (capitate); these cells have dimensions of 35–45 by 8–11 μm.

+Similar species

+It can resemble Panus lecomtei and Pseudoarmillariella ectypoides.

 Habitat and distribution

-Panus conchatus is a saprobic species – deriving nutrition from rotting or decaying organic matter – and fruit bodies can be found on hardwood stumps, logs and sticks, usually crowded together in clusters.
+Panus conchatus is a saprobic species—deriving nutrition from rotting or decaying organic matter.
+Fruit bodies can be found on hardwood stumps, logs and sticks, usually crowded together in clusters.
 Typical hosts include wood of deciduous trees—especially beech, poplar, birch, and oak, and less frequently on ash and elm.
 Coniferous hosts include fir, spruce, pine, and yew.

-Found throughout the Northern Hemisphere, this species has been collected in North America, and Europe.
+Found throughout the Northern Hemisphere, this species has been collected in North America and Europe.
+It can be found in eastern North America from April to August and on the West Coast from December to June.

-Edibility
+Potential uses

 Although believed to be non-toxic and sometimes eaten when young, P. conchatus is not recommended for consumption due to its tough and leathery texture.